Home

 Lion Feuchtwanger

-Lion Feuchtwanger German writer Lion Feuchtwanger's first novel came out in the 1920s, as Hitler's National Socialist movement was gaining ground.
-His second, Jud Süss, was about a prominent eighteenth century banker who was persecuted for being a Jew.
-It infuriated the Nazis, perhaps all the more because it was acclaimed by critics in London and New York.
+German writer Lion Feuchtwanger's first novel, The Ugly Duchess, a historical novel about a Tyrolese countess, appeared in the 1920s during the rise of Hitler's National Socialist movement.
+His second, Jew Süss, centered on a prominent eighteenth-century banker persecuted for being a Jew.
+Jew Süss infuriated the Nazis, perhaps all the more because it was acclaimed by critics in London and New York.

-Feuchtwanger's next novel, Success, a contemporary novel about the persecution of an art museum curator, further inflamed the Nazis.
+Feuchtwanger's next work, Success, a contemporary novel about the persecution of an art museum curator, further inflamed the Nazis.
 In 1933, while Feuchtwanger was on a lecture tour in the U.S., Hitler was appointed Chancellor.
 The German ambassador to the U.S. warned Feuchtwanger not to return to Germany, so he and his wife went to France.
 His years there were productive as he continued writing historical and contemporary novels that implicitly or explicitly condemned the Nazis, but the Vichy government soon posed a threat.
-In the summer of 1940, they put him in a detention camp.
+In the summer of 1940, he was sent to a detention camp.

 Though Feuchtwanger's novels are out of print in the U.S. and U.K., they remain popular in Germany, where they are readily available in new editions.

-For more about Feuchtwanger's escape from the Nazis, see Harold von Hofe's article "The Novelist Lion Feuchtwanger" at the University of Southern California's Feuchtwanger Memorial Library website and Peter Eisner's article "Bingham's List" in the March 2009 issue of Smithsonian.
+For more about Feuchtwanger's escape from the Nazis, see Harold von Hofe's article "The Novelist Lion Feuchtwanger" at the University of Southern California's Feuchtwanger Memorial Library website and Peter Eisner's article "Saving the Jews of Nazi France" in the March 2009 issue of Smithsonian.

 Lion Feuchtwanger's Historical Novels